-In my opinion, a person should always assume that his/her SMP ink/tattoo marks can never be entirely removed with a laser in the event that one is dissatisfied with the results.
+In my opinion, a person should always assume that his/her scalp micropigmentation ink/tattoo marks can never be entirely removed with a laser in the event that one is dissatisfied with the results or has side effects.
 Having said that, if done correctly, SMP marks can usually be removed with lasers down the road.

 According to Isabelle van Rijn of the popular Beauty Care Nederland (which offers both the temporary and permanent procedures):

 Scalp micropigmentation can usually be removed with the use of a good laser” provided that the original procedure was done correctly.
 In her own words: “The pigments must be placed correctly!
 If too deep, the pigment won’t fade and will turn blue, which is then difficult to treat with laser.

 According to Nicole Large:

 Most “permanent smp” does fade too but it fades to grey and needs to be lasered for a full removal.
 As long as the clinic is using a “scalp pigment” it should laser off in 1-2 sessions but if they are using permanent makeup could be up to 12+ times.

 A word of warning: if your SMP is mixed in with existing hair in certain areas of the scalp, laser removal of those pigment marks could then also very likely damage the existing native hair in the same region permanently.
 Usually not something anyone would want.